spraza/tut-notes/README.md

 # tut-notes
-A collection of tutorial and notes
+A placeholder for my notes and tutorials.